When will I find out my surgical time?

 What should I do to prepare for my surgery?

-- Do NOT eat or drink anything after mid night prior to your surgical date
+- Do not eat or drink anything after midnight/12am the day of surgery

-- Arrange for a family member or friend to accompany you to the hospital the day of your surgery.
+- Arrange for a family member or friend to accompany you to the surgery center the day of your surgery.

-- Plan ahead for transportation home or to the hotel the day of your planned discharge.
+- Plan ahead for transportation home or to your hotel the day of your surgery by a designated adult (family or friend preferred).
+You cannot leave in a taxi, Uber, or Lyft.

 - While taking narcotic pain medication, you will not be permitted to drive.
 You may need to arrange for transportation to your initial follow-up visit.